 Some Credit Scoring Models Already Include Rent Payments

 Newer scoring models, such as FICO 9, FICO XD, and VantageScore do include reported rent payments in your credit score.
 The problem is, most lenders don’t currently use the newest scoring models.
 FICO 8 is still one of the most common models for lenders.

 While some lenders will happily use reported rent payments, most prefer to use more traditional lending standards.

 Some rental reporting companies help customers find credit card offers from companies who do consider rental history.

-If you’re trying to improve your credit scores, responsibly using a secured credit card is an excellent way to build up payment history on an account used in all credit scoring calculations.
-Just be sure not to accumulate tons of debt because you’ll inadvertently end up damaging your credit history even more.
+If you’re trying to improve your credit scores, responsibly using a secured credit card is an excellent way to build up payment history.
+Just be careful not to accumulate too much debt because that will further damage your credit history.